LogoActuator Machining

 How do you handle deep hole boring for the main cylinder?

 Deep hole boring (Length/Diameter ratio > 5:1) requires specialized setups.
-We use vibration-damped (carbide) boring bars to maintain dimension and finish.
-For very deep bodies, we may bore from both ends if the concentricity tolerance allows, or use specialized deep-hole drilling equipment.
+We use vibration-damped boring bars to maintain dimension and finish.
+For very deep bodies, we may bore from both ends if the datum scheme and runout requirement allow it, or use specialized deep-hole drilling equipment.

 Can CNC turning alone achieve the required internal surface finish for dynamic seals?